mrocklin/thesis/term-rewrite-system.md

 #### Math changes slowly

-Software is often rewritten.
+while software is often rewritten.
 This may be because of evolution in programming languages, changes in hardware, or simply due to adoption of an old technique by a new community.
-Conversely much of the Mathematics used in computation is well established or a worst changes relativelys slowly.
-By separating the mathematics from the software we reduce the task of software rewriting.
+Conversely much of the Mathematics used in computation is well established or a worst changes relatively slowly.
+By separating the mathematics (a slowly changing component) from the software (a rapidly changing component) we reduce the extent of the expertise which must be rewritten due to computational evolution.

 #### Demographics

 Expertise in the domains of mathematics and software enginnering is rarely shared in the same individual.
-By separating the mathematics from the software we reduce the demands of writing *and verifying* a solution.
+By separating the mathematics from the software we reduce the demands of writing and verifying solutions.
 A larger body of mathematicians can work on the mathematics and a larger body of software engineers can work on the pure software components.

 Definition